cisco/mindmeld/docs/source/userguide/intent_classifier.rst

 The :ref:`Intent Classifier <arch_intent_model>`

- - is run as the second step in the :ref:`natural language processing pipeline <nlp>`
+ - is run as the second step in the :ref:`natural language processing pipeline <arch_nlp>`
  - is a `text classification <https://en.wikipedia.org/wiki/Text_classification>`_ model that determines the target intent for a given query
  - is trained using all of the labeled queries across all the intents in a given domain